rrandriamana/poppy-docs/en/getting-started/README.md

 - use an embedded board for control (a Raspberry Pi or Odroid for older versions),
 - are based on a Python library, [pypot](../software-libraries/pypot.md), allowing to control Dynamixel servomotors in an easy way,
 - have a simulated version available (based on [V-REP](http://www.coppeliarobotics.com)),
-- can be controlled using a visual programming language ([Snap!](http://snap.berkeley.edu) a variation of Scratch) and a textual language [Python](https://www.python.org).
+- can be controlled using a visual programming language ([Snap!](http://snap.berkeley.edu) a variation of Scratch), with [Scratch](https://scratch.mit.edu/) too and a textual language [Python](https://www.python.org).
 They are also programmable through a REST API, which enables the control with other programming language,
 - come with associated documentation, tutorials, examples, pedagogical activities.

 They can be used as it is, or hacked to explore new shapes, add sensors, etc...